Call to Action

 The Calouste Gulbenkian Foundation is a Portuguese institution, established in perpetuity, with the statutory goal of undertaking charitable, artistic, educational and scientific activities.
 Committed to all humankind, its mission is to support sustainable development by actively promoting the well-being and quality of life of vulnerable groups in the population, and in balance with environmental protection and economic prosperity.

 Humanity today faces a severe and unprecedented climate crisis with devastating consequences for people, nature and the economy.
+This was the statement with which we launched the call to action in the first year of the Gulbenkian Prize for Humanity, at the beginning of 2020.

 We must therefore adopt integrated responses that contribute to a robust and inclusive transition, tackle the challenges of the 21st century, uphold the principles proposed in the UN 2030 Agenda and that put the sustainability of the planet and human societies first.